Huey Lewis Reveals Meniere’s Disease Diagnosis, Cancels All Shows Due To Hearing Loss

 Huey Lewis has some bad news.
-The Huey Lewis and the news frontman has canceled all of the band’s upcoming 2018 tour dates due to a serious medical issue that has damaged his hearing to the point that he can’t hear music well enough to sing.
-Huey broke the news to fans on the band’s official website and on Twitter, telling his followers he is struggling to perform his famous songs thirty years after his MTV heyday.
+The Huey Lewis and the News frontman has canceled all of the band’s upcoming 2018 tour dates due to a serious medical issue that has damaged his hearing to the point that he can’t hear music well enough to sing.
+Huey broke the news to fans on the band’s official website and on Twitter, telling his followers he is struggling to perform his famous songs 30 years after his MTV heyday.

 In his statement, Huey Lewis informed fans that his medical issue started just two months ago before a concert in Dallas.
 Huey revealed that although he can still hear “a little,” he can no longer hear music well enough to sing.